Logan Lucky (2017)

 See How The Other Half Steals

 Steven Soderbergh is definitely better at making movies than he is at calling it quits, the 54-year-old retiree returning to the director’s chair after ‘officially’ throwing in the towel in 2013 — the HBO Liberace biopic Behind the Candelabra slated as his final film.
 In his ‘down time,’ however, Soderbergh has directed, edited and photographed the entire series of The Knick (2014), executive produced shows such as Red Oaks (2014) and The Girlfriend Experience (2016) and even cut 2015’s Magic Mike XXL — didn’t the dude say he was going to explore painting?
-In view of this, Soderbergh’s return isn’t much of a surprise, his latest, Logan Lucky, a slickly directed, well-acted heist comedy that plays like an anti-glam version of his Ocean’s series — heck, a character even utters the phrase Ocean’s 7-Eleven, at one point, which actually sums the whole movie up nicely.
+In view of this, Soderbergh’s return isn’t much of a surprise, his latest, Logan Lucky, a slickly directed, well-acted heist comedy that plays like an anti-glam version of his Ocean’s series — heck, a news reporter even utters the phrase Ocean’s 7-Eleven, at one point, which actually sums the whole movie up nicely.

 Set in Hicksville, West Virginia, the story follows beefcake construction worker Jimmy Logan (Channing Tatum), a divorced papa who’s tryin’ his best to support his little girl Sadie (Farrah Mackenzie), despite his injured leg and the notorious bad luck attached to his family name.
 After being laid off from work for liability reasons — someone from human resources having reported his pre-existing limp to management (which he conveniently left off his application form) — Jimmy decides to take what’s rightfully his by robbing the Charlotte Motor Speedway in Concord, North Carolina, during a NASCAR race.
 You see, Jimmy had been employed at the track as a bulldozer, repairing sink holes, where he’d noticed that all the money at the venue was being transported via the pneumatic tube system — a network of air pressured pipes that funnel the cash into a large steel vault under the ground.
 Due to all the restoration work, the vault’s seismic-sensor alarm system had been temporarily de-activated, making the whole robbery too irresistible an opportunity to pass up.